jenkinsci/gcp-java-sdk-plugin/README.md

 This use single version for all modules following `${revision}-${changeList}` pattern.
 The `revision` part is aligned with [Google Java Cloud BOM version](https://github.com/googleapis/java-cloud-bom).

+Example of resulting wrapper artifacts and wrapped libraries:
 ```
 io.jenkins.plugins:gcp-java-sdk:26.23.0-999999-SNAPSHOT